Middle Kingdom of Egypt: Statuary

 One of the innovations in sculpture that occurred during the Middle Kingdom was the block statue, which would continue to be popular through to the Ptolemaic Kingdom almost 2,000 years later.
-Block statues consist of a man squatting with his knees drawn up to his chest and his arms folded on top his knees.
+Block statues consist of a man squatting with his knees drawn up to his chest and his arms folded on top of his knees.
 Often, these men are wearing a "wide cloak" that reduces the body of the figure to a simple block-like shape.
 The surface of the garment or "wide cloak" allowed space for inscriptions.
 Most of the detail is reserved for the head of the individual being depicted.
-In some instances the modeling of the limbs has been retained by the sculptor.
+In some instances, the modeling of the limbs has been retained by the sculptor.
 There are two basic types of block statues: ones with the feet completely covered by the cloak and ones with the feet uncovered.

 This statue to the right represents a woman from the top echelon of society and demonstrates characteristics of Middle Kingdom art.
 The heavy tripartite wig frames the broad face and passes behind the ears, thus giving the impression of forcing them forward.
 They are large in keeping with the ancient Egyptian ideal of beauty; the same ideal required small breasts, and also in this respect the sculpture is no exception.
 Whereas the natural curve of the eyebrows dips towards the root of the nose, the artificial eyebrows in low relief are absolutely straight above the inner corners of the eyes, a feature which places the bust early in the Twelfth Dynasty.
 Around 1900 BC these artificial eyebrows began to follow the natural curve and dip toward the nose.

-In the later Twelfth Dynasty, proportions of the human figure changed.
+In the later Twelfth Dynasty, the proportions of the human figure changed.
 These changes survived through the Thirteenth to Seventeenth Dynasties.
-Male figures had smaller heads in proportion the rest of the body, narrow shoulders and waists, a high small of the back, and no muscled limbs.
-Female figures had these proportions more to an extreme with narrower shoulders and waists, slender limbs and a higher small of the back in order to keep a distinction between male and female measurements.
+Male figures had smaller heads in proportion to the rest of the body, narrow shoulders and waists, a high small of the back, and no muscled limbs.
+Female figures had these proportions more to an extreme with narrower shoulders and waists, slender limbs, and a higher small of the back in order to keep a distinction between male and female measurements.

+Technology

+Main metal alloy used in the Middle Kingdom was arsenical copper/arsenical bronze, an alloy of arsenic and copper.
+This was observed e.g. in the Egyptian and Nubian collections of metal artefacts from Leipzig and Brussels.
+Gradually, tin bronze is replacing arsenical copper in case of practical objects.

+Important technological evidence from the German excavations at the Elephantine Island was recently published, datable to the Middle Kingdom.
+An intentional production of arsenical bronze, evidence of the cementation alloying process of copper with speiss inside ceramic crucibles, and a piece of speiss, were published from the Elephantine archaeological contexts.